Rhialto/PET_MEGA65/README.md

 - the green component is lit if drive 0 is active
 - the blue component is lit if drive 1 is active

 This means you can get mix colours if several of the disk's LEDs are on.
+The red is deliberately brighter than green and blue so it is better visible.

 The Power LED can take 3 different colours: